luc-hens/luc-hens.github.io/index_after_retirement.md

 # Luc Hens

-Until my retirement in 2025, I was a professor of economics at the Vrije Universiteit Brussel.
+Until my retirement I was a professor of economics at the Vrije Universiteit Brussel.
 My interests—other than economics and statistics—include books, music, movies, running, and computing.

 [Here](about_me.html)’s a map of my **personal microculture**.

 [Here](book_recommendations.html)’s a list of some of my favorite podcasts and some accessible books on economics and statistics.

 **Research**: For a list of publications see my [Open Researcher and Contributor ID  (ORCID) page](https://orcid.org/0000-0003-4881-9317).